reilabs/starknet-replay/README.md

 Only `INVOKE` transactions of Sierra contracts are used for this report because only Sierra contracts use libfuncs and only `INVOKE` transactions execute Sierra code.
-Rejected transactions are included.
+Rejected transactions are included because they are still useful to indicate which `libfunc` users need.

 Gathering of these data can have many benefits among which: